Revenue Adequacy Sample Clauses

 AutoNDA by SimpleDocs

 Revenue Adequacy.
 Congestion revenue is created in an LMP system when all loads pay and all generators receive their respective LMPs.
-When load pays more than generators receive, excluding losses, positive congestion revenue exists and is available to cover the target allocations of FTR holders.
+When load pays more than the amount that generators receive, excluding losses, positive congestion revenue exists and is available to cover the target allocations of FTR holders.
 The load MW exceed the generation MW in constrained areas because part of the load is served by imports using transmission capability into the constrained areas.
-That is why load, which pays for the transmission capability, receives ARRs to offset congestion in the constrained areas based on that transmission capability.
-Generating units that are the source of such imports are paid the price at their own bus, which does not reflect congestion in constrained areas.
+That is why load, which pays for the transmission capability, receives ARRs to offset congestion in the constrained areas.
+Generating units that are the source of such imports are paid the price at their own bus which does not reflect congestion in constrained areas.
 Generation in constrained areas receives the congestion price and all load in constrained areas pays the congestion price.
-As a result, load congestion payments are greater than the congestion-related payments to generation.11 In general, FTR revenue adequacy exists when the sum of congestion credits is as great as the sum of congestion across the positively valued FTRs.
+As a result, load congestion payments are greater than the congestion-related payments to generation.12 In general, FTR revenue adequacy exists when the sum of congestion credits is as great as the sum of congestion across the positively valued FTRs.
 Revenue adequacy must be distinguished from the adequacy of FTRs as an offset against congestion.
 Revenue adequacy is a narrower concept that compares the revenues available to cover congestion to the target allocations across specific paths for which FTRs were available and purchased.
 The adequacy of FTRs as an offset against congestion compares FTR revenues to total congestion on the system as a measure of the extent to which FTRs offset the actual, total congestion across all paths paid by market participants, regardless of the availability or purchase of FTRs.
 FTRs are paid each month from congestion revenues, both day ahead and balancing, FTR auction revenues and excess revenues carried forward from prior months and distributed back from later months.
 At the end of a planning period, if some months remain not fully funded, an uplift charge is collected from any FTR market participants that hold FTRs during the planning period based on their pro rata share of total net positive FTR target allocations, excluding any charge to FTR holders with a net negative FTR position for the planning year.
-For the 2011 to 2012 planning period, FTRs were not fully funded and thus an uplift charge was collected.
+For the 2010 to 2011 planning period, FTRs were not fully funded and thus an uplift charge was collected.
 FTR revenues are primarily comprised of hourly congestion revenue, from the day ahead and balancing markets, and net negative congestion.
-FTR revenues also inc...
+FTR revenues also include ARR excess which i...

 AutoNDA by SimpleDocs